Al fresco dining in the Distillery District

 All About Bourbon

-When it comes to bourbon, Lexington is one Kentucky’s top destinations for sampling and learning about the iconic spirit.
-Tour one of the 14 bourbon distilleries within 75 kilometers of downtown.
+When it comes to bourbon, Lexington is one of Kentucky’s top destinations for sampling and learning about the iconic spirit.
+Tour one of the 15 bourbon distilleries within 75 kilometers of downtown.
 Explore old warehouses where row upon row of charred-oak barrels stretch into the darkness, waiting for their chance to be sipped.
 Then, grab a stool at one of the many world-class bourbon and cocktail bars downtown.
 In Lexington, every bar is a bourbon bar.

 Local farms have been supplying Lexington restaurants with farm-to-table ingredients since before it was cool.
 These fresh foods, along with inventive chefs, are the cornerstone of the city’s thriving culinary scene, which sees new restaurants, cafés, food trucks and bistros popping up almost constantly.
-Not surprisingly, chefs here also have a knack for incorporating bourbon into cuisine, with bourbon-infused dishes ranging from ice cream to entrees.
+Not surprisingly, chefs here have a knack for incorporating bourbon into cuisine, with bourbon-infused dishes ranging from ice cream to entrees.

 Live Music & Nightlife

 There’s also the Distillery District, formerly an abandoned distillery site that has been brought back to life as a funky, unique hangout.
 The Distillery District is full of restaurants and bars, a brewery and, you guessed it, a few distilleries.
-Whether you want to eat pizza by the slice, drink a microbrew or play old-school arcade games, this local hot spot the perfect place to unwind and get a taste of the Lexington lifestyle.
+Whether you want to eat pizza by the slice, drink a microbrew or play old-school arcade games, this local hot spot is the perfect place to unwind and get a taste of the Lexington lifestyle.